kiniry/Mobius/src/BmlLib/trunk/src/txt/readme.txt

 	Incomplete.
 This library supports only a few BML annotation types, and only a few BML expression types yet.
-It can load a .class file with annotations, save it, parse supported BML annotations and display single BML annotation, single method or the whole class to a String.
+It can load a .class file with annotations, save it, parse supported BML annotations or fragment of bytecode and display single BML annotation, single method or the whole class to a String.
+Adding methods to
-	Adding to / removing methods from BCClass is not supported.
+	/ removing from BCClass is not supported.

 2. Testing.
 	After installing this library, set proper paths in